devkindhq/rytr-php/README.md

 ## Objects / Endpoints:

-Endpoints are basically the type of content that is supported by Writesonic.
+Endpoints are basically the type of content that is supported by Rytr.

-Each endpoint requireds an `$engine` and `$language` parameter to query from rytr.
+Each endpoint requireds an `$tone` and `$language` parameter to query from rytr.

 ```
 /** @var string $language */
     protected $language = 'en';

-    /** @var string $engine */
+    /** @var string $tone */
-    protected $engine = 'economy';
+    protected $tone = 'economy';
 ```

-it supports following engines :
+it supports following tones :

 > economy, business